The best Google Ads - Features and data

 Once you have managed to combine all the above features and created your search ad, create another.
 And then another.
 By creating several search ads you can compare them all against each other and judge their performance.
 This will allow you to measure effectiveness and create the one ad to rule them all.

 Google Ads examples you can’t miss

-Here are some examples of great Google Text Ads worth taking a look at.
+Here are some examples of great Feed-Based Text Ads worth taking a look at.
 The following examples all grabbed our attention by using the best text advertising techniques.

 Upwork uses extensions very well, linking to other areas of their website to help both freelancers and businesses better understand the brand.
 They use various call to action terms across their main advert and their extensions, all of which remain highly relevant to one another.
 Upwork also makes use of the word ‘get’ in its calls to action, which according to Wordstream’s study is the most effective call-to-action word.

 Beds.co.uk also uses extensions very well, offering discounts on various types of bed products and directly linking to them.
 This also links to the main title of the ad which is focused around that sale.
 The focus on sales also continues in the description, alongside the addition of free delivery and focus on the ease of the purchasing process.

 We mentioned trust before.
 Argos builds their advertising on trust.
 It highlights the convenience of buying with the store and tries to highlight the control they give the customer with terms such as ‘it’s up to you’.
 Argos also makes great use of the word ‘free’ for any extra services advertised.

 JC Penney uses ad extensions to highlight its sales.
 This allows potential customers to skip straight to the discounted products that they may be more likely to buy.
 The brand also makes sure to list everything it sells throughout the advert.